Dario-Gasquez/Bluelips/README.md

 # Bluelips
-A Bluetooth library that works as an interface/wrapper on top of Apple's [Core Bluetooth](https://developer.apple.com/documentation/corebluetooth)
+A Bluetooth library that works as an interface/wrapper on top of Apple's [Core Bluetooth](https://developer.apple.com/documentation/corebluetooth).
+If curious about the design behind this library see: [Bluelips Library Design](https://github.com/Dario-Gasquez/bluelips/wiki).<br>

 ## Requirements
 - iOS 13.0+